 In addition to college basketball, Kentucky Wildcat fans also pour into 61,000-seat Kroger Field in the fall for exciting SEC football games.
 Kroger Field is quickly becoming a tailgating mecca as football fans enjoy the warm autumn weather and match-ups with the top teams in college football.
 In 2015, Kroger Field completed a $120 million renovation, featuring a synthetic turf field, a new multi-level tower of club seating, a new recruiting room, and a new student section.
 Kentucky football holds a unique and storied tradition that began in 1881, when they were the first Southeastern Conference team to introduce football into its athletic program.
 Kentucky football has won one national championship, two Southeastern Conference championships and appeared in 18 bowls.
-The Wildcats are the 2006 & 2007 Gaylord Hotels Music City Bowl, 2008 AutoZone Liberty Bowl, and 2018 Citrus Bowl champions.
+The Wildcats are the 2006 & 2007 Gaylord Hotels Music City Bowl, 2008 AutoZone Liberty Bowl, 2018 Citrus Bowl, 2019 Belk Bowl, 2020 Gator Bowl, and 2021 Citrus Bowl champions.

 For more information, please visit ukathletics.com

 The Lexington Counter Clocks, formerly known as the Lexington Legends, are an American professional baseball team based in Lexington, Kentucky.
 They are a member of the South Division of the Atlantic League of Professional Baseball, a “partner league” of Major League Baseball.
 The Counter Clocks have played their home games at Wild Health Field since 2001, winning the league championship in 2001, 2018, 2019, and 2021.

 For soccer fans, Lexington Sporting Club is an American professional soccer team based in Lexington.
 Founded in 2021, the team began its inaugural season in 2023, playing at Toyota Stadium in Georgetown, KY.